 Timing is crucial in the world of real estate.
 Therefore, when you begin looking for your property, you’ll need to stay calm.

-With a good grounding of the market, research undertaken, a business plan drawn up, you’ll be well placed when the time is right to invest.
+With a good grounding of the market, research undertaken, a business plan drawn up and marketing strategy developed by The Marketing Heaven, you’ll be well placed when the time is right to invest.

 Part of the process here will include: